cadmic/gz-booter/README.md

 $ picocom -b 115200 --imap lfcrlf /dev/tty.usbserial-GECKUSB0
 ```

-and the app can be built and launched directly with
+and the app can be built and installed directly with

 ```sh
 $ WIILOAD=/dev/tty.usbserial-GECKUSB0 make run